Putin lifts conservative media talking points to bemoan ‘cancel culture’

 While Putin is borrowing catchphrase from conservative media, Russian state television has lately recycled clips of its biggest stars, including popular Fox News host Tucker Carlson, who in the run-up to the invasion of Ukraine sarcastically scolded “Democrats in Washington” for supposedly pushing a policy that it is “your patriotic duty to hate Vladimir Putin. … Anything less than hatred for Putin is treason.”
 Carlson has also echoed Russian disinformation that the United States has bioweapons labs in Ukraine.

-The confluence of right-wing talking points in the U.S. and Putin propaganda has sometimes led to outright praise for the Russian president.
+The confluence of right-wing talking points in the United States and Putin propaganda has sometimes led to outright praise for the Russian president.
 Shortly before the invasion, former Trump adviser Steve Bannon invited security consultant Erik Prince onto his “War Room” podcast.

 “Putin ain’t woke,” Bannon said.
 “He’s anti-woke.”